 The Medina (walled town) of Tétouan constitutes an outstanding example of a fortified Mediterranean coastal town, built against a North Moroccan mountain landscape.

-From the UNESCO synthesis of the universal value of Tétouan which in 1997 was included in the World Heritage List.
+UNESCO synthesis of the universal value of Tétouan which in 1997 was included in the World Heritage List.

 The region to the south of the town is known as er-Rif.
 Its rugged mountains provided a shelter to many rebels and in particular they favoured the creation of the independent Republic of Rif which was declared in 1923 and withstood the joint attacks of the French and Spanish modern armies until 1926.
 At that time Tétouan was the capital of the Spanish Protectorate over Morocco.